Updated: 26th April 2021

 This happened in France, where beekeepers were surprised when their honey bees began producing 'honey' in shades of blue, green, purple and bright yellow.

-Further investigation revealed that the bees had been feeding on M&Ms shells at a factory 2.5 miles away, the waste product of which had been stored outdoors.
+Further investigation revealed that the bees had been feeding on confectionery intended for humans, actually on M&Ms shells at a factory 2.5 miles away, the waste product of which had been stored outdoors.
 The situation was later rectified with the waste covered by the factory and stored indoors.

 In the 'M&Ms case', the bees were not poisoned, but the sweet substance was found to be stored in the honey combs, meaning that the product produced was technically not honey, because it was derived from a non-floral source.

-My advice in this situation was to cover the ant nest to prevent bees feeding from it in future, and in future, to use a deet-free, picardin based repellent as suggested above.
+My advice in this situation was to cover the ant nest to prevent bees feeding from it in future, and to use a non-toxic repellent as suggested above.

 ALL RIGHTS RESERVED.